neresident/Hasee-KingBook-X57S1/README.md

 #### Other

 - [ ] Some vendor FnKeys not working (Fn+F1 - switch WiFi; Fn+F7 - LCD/Projector switch; Fn+F12 - switch Num Lk).
 Others working okay, like key brightness, switch of trackpad, volume and etc.
-- [ ] Touchpad not working after hot reboot from Windows/Linux - you need to shutdown and boot to macOS to get it working
+- [x] Touchpad is not working after hot reboot from Windows/Linux - you need to shutdown and boot to macOS to get it working.
+[Details about fix]

 ### Thanks